 “There are two types of work from home: short-term or long-term work, and permanent or full-time work,” says Nicholas Bloom, a professor of economics at Stanford University in California, who gave lectures on TED’s platform about telecommuting.
 Comparing Light Exercise With Training For A Marathon “.

 The latter is still very rare.
 Bloom explains that only 5% of the U.S. workforce report working full time remotely.

-Experts say that “high-definition” communications, such as: video calls while working from home, fight isolation; While maintaining team unity and productivity.
+Experts say that “high-definition” communications, such as video calls while working from home, fight isolation; While maintaining team unity and productivity.

 Prolonged isolation can also affect morale and productivity.
-This is why (Larson) suggests that teams try to preserve a semblance of normality and camaraderie in unconventional ways, such as: pizza parties in virtual reality, where people communicate and participate in “cocktail parties” on the Slack app or Skype.
+This is why (Larson) suggests that teams try to preserve a semblance of normality and camaraderie in unconventional ways, such as pizza parties in virtual reality, where people communicate and participate in “cocktail parties” on the Slack app or Skype.

 Describing the “we’re all in this together” mentality, Larson says: “It’s a good way to bond.
 It might be kind of weird, but everyone feels weird, so it’s fun, and it adds a little strength and lightness to the difficult environment.”

-Sutton also supports the idea of translating social activities in the office into an online environment.
+Sutton also supports the idea of translating social activities in the office in an online environment.
 “Celebrate birthdays together and pay tribute to the goals you have achieved and the projects accomplished,” she says.

 4. Maintaining morale:

 The more effort you put in communicating with colleagues, the greater your chance of avoiding feelings of isolation that may lead to depression.